 Principle 2 – Rely on strength instead of outside support.
 The key is to make the body strong and resilient enough to move and function on its own volition without the use of braces, wraps, tapes, or other types of outside support.

 Principle 3 – We move in three distinct dimensions or directions.
 The goal is to move seamlessly no matter what the direction.
-Our body moves up and down, side to side, and front to back, with almost every activity we perform.
+With almost every activity we perform, our body moves up and down, side to side, and front to back.
 Going from one direction to another should be fluid and pain-free.

 Principle 4 – Multi-functional exercises are best.
 The same exercises you use for climbing stairs will also assist you in standing up.
 The same is true for swimming or stretching.
-Each stretch affects multiple joints and muscle groups which in turn, assists with many different, day to day activities.
+Each stretch affects multiple joints and muscle groups, which assists with many different, day-to-day activities.

-No matter what your age or level of health, functional fitness will allow you to restore some of the strength you may have lost over time.
+No matter your age or health level, functional fitness will allow you to restore some of the strength you may have lost over time.
 It’s important to work with your doctor to ensure you are healthy enough to undertake any type of new exercise program.
-If you are just starting out, take it slowly and gradually build onto your routine as you feel yourself progressing.
+If you are just starting, take it slowly and gradually build onto your routine as you feel yourself progressing.
 Get back into shape with the exercises that target the muscles you use the most.
 You will feel better and may actually start to enjoy your workouts!